TheHeartstriker/Portfolio/Portfolio/src/views/scriptorium/articles/flowFields/flow.md

 ];
 ```

-But in the final product we actually push a object so in reality imagine each 0 be a object like so `{x: 0, y: 0, angle: 0} ` with the proper x, y and a actual angle present.
-But we will add in the angle later for now consider the x axis of a cell specfically `x: leftX + i * Pix_size` we get the proper x location of each cell by adding the left most point then multiplying it by the index and `Pix_size` pushing it to the right by the amount of cell's that already exist.
-Now for a little visualzation I made a simple draw function loops over arr and draw a rectangle around the center it's width and height are of course still the `Pix_size` but I did increase `Pix_size` temperally to 25px so its more obvious.
+But in the final product we actually push an object, so in reality imagine each 0 being an object like `so {x: 0, y: 0, angle: 0}` with the proper x, y, and an actual angle present.
+But we will add in the angle later; for now, consider the x-axis of a cell specifically: `x: leftX + i * Pix_size`.
+We get the proper x location of each cell by adding the leftmost point, then multiplying it by the index and `Pix_size`, pushing it to the right by the number of cells that already exist.

+Now, for a little visualization, I made a simple draw function that loops over arr and draws a rectangle around the center.
+Its width and height are, of course, still the `Pix_size`, but I did increase `Pix_size` temporarily to 25px so it’s more obvious.

 ![Image description](/scriptorium/flowArticle/Grid.png)

 ## Grid Vector's

-Now let's consider how we fill our grid with angle's which is as mentiond using perlin noise.
-Now I could go into how perlin noise actually work's and how we can implemnt it from scratch but the truth is...
+Now let's consider how we fill our grid with angles, which is, as mentioned, using Perlin noise.
+Now I could go into how Perlin noise actually works and how we can implement it from scratch, but the truth is...
 I have no clue how it works!
-But luckly you don't really need to now how it work's just the general idea.
+But luckily you don't really need to know how it works, just the general idea.

-Which is gernating smooth random number but what do I mean by smooth?
-I mean there no jump's in the randomness to visualize consider a moutain in array form with a max of 100 and a min of 1.
-Like so [0,4,8,10,15] now let's say our next number is randomized it could very well just be 80.
-No moutain or natural formation just suddenly gets a 5x increase in size.
-Perlin noise make's sure the randomness is within reason small jumps either up or down considering the moutain.
-But going back to code there is multiple npm package's and implmentation's online here is the one I am [using](https://github.com/TheHeartstriker/Myriad/blob/main/Myriad/src/flowFields/angleMath.ts)
+Which is generating smooth random numbers.
+But what do I mean by smooth?
+I mean there are no jumps in the randomness.
+To visualize, consider a mountain in array form with a max of 100 and a min of 1, like so [0,4,8,10,15].
+Now let's say our next number is randomized it could very well just be 80.
+No mountain or natural formation, it just suddenly gets a 5x increase in size.
+Perlin noise makes sure the randomness is within reason: small jumps either up or down, considering the mountain.
+But going back to code, there are multiple npm packages and implementations online.
+Here is the one I am [using](https://github.com/TheHeartstriker/Myriad/blob/main/Myriad/src/flowFields/angleMath.ts)

-But moving past perlin noise lets visualize the angle's themself's.
-For this I am going to draw a point in the center of each rectangle and a line a fourth the size of the Pix_size in the direction of each cell's angle.
-Further more I am going to remove the perlin noise so you don't need it to to go further and to simplfiy the following visulzation.
-I also increased Pix_size to 40 so it's easier to see.
+But moving past Perlin noise, let's visualize the angles themselves.
+For this, I am going to draw a point in the center of each rectangle and a line a fourth the size of the `Pix_size` in the direction of each cell's angle.
+Furthermore, I am going to remove the Perlin noise so you don't need it to go further and to simplify the following visualization.
+I also increased `Pix_size` to 40 so it's easier to see.

 ![Image description](/scriptorium/flowArticle/GridAngle.png)

-Here is the new loop inside `create2DArray` with the angle's actually added this time.
-I am also using the simplfied angluar math instead of perlin noise here.
+Here is the new loop inside `create2DArray` with the angles actually added this time.
+I am also using the simplified angular math instead of Perlin noise here.

 ```javascript
 //Inside the create2DArray function!